lacerbi/lacerbi.github.io/_posts/2024-12-4-vi-is-inference-is-optimization.md

 If we go on reading a textbook, it will tell us that variational inference "approximates" the target with a (simpler) distribution $$ q_\psi(\theta) $$ parameterized by $$ \psi $$.

 For example, if $$ q $$ is a multivariate normal, $$ \psi $$ could be the mean and covariance matrix of the distribution, $$ \psi = (\mu, \Sigma) $$.
-Please note that while normal distributions are a common choice in variational inference, they are not the only one -- you could choose $$ q $$ to be *any* distribution of your choice!
+Please note that while normal distributions are a common choice in variational inference, they are not the only one -- you could choose $$ q $$ to be *any* distribution family of your choice!

 ### Why do we need to approximate the target?

 That is a great question.
 Why can't we just use the target as is? *Because we can't.*

-Yes, we may be able to evaluate $$ \widetilde{p}(\theta) $$ for any chosen value of $$ \theta $$, but that alone does not tell us much.<d-footnote>Even knowing the normalization constant might not help that much.</d-footnote> What is the shape of this distribution?
+Yes, we may be able to evaluate $$ \widetilde{p}(\theta) $$ for any chosen value of $$ \theta $$, but that alone does not tell us much.<d-footnote>Even knowing the normalization constant might not help that much.</d-footnote>
+What is the shape of this distribution?
 What are its moments?
 Its covariance structure?
 Does it have multiple modes?
 What is the expectation of an arbitrary function $$ f(\theta) $$ under the target?
+What if $\theta$ is a vector and we want to *condition on* or *marginalize out* some values of it?
-We may not know any of that!
+We may not know nor be able to do any of that!

-*One way* to compute these values might be to get samples from the target... but how do we get those?
+*One way* to compute some of these values (and not even all of them) might be to get samples from the target... but how do we get those?
 How do we draw samples from the target if we only know an unnormalized $$ \widetilde{p}(\theta) $$?<d-footnote>Yes, one answer is MCMC (Markov Chain Monte Carlo), as surely you know thanks to the MCMC mafia.
 Point is, there are other answers.</d-footnote>

 In short, we have our largely-unusable target and we would like to replace it with something that is easy to use and compute with for all the quantities we care about.
 There is an imponderable word for that: we want a distribution which is *tractable*.

 ###  Making the intractable tractable

 This is the magic of what variational inference does: it takes an intractable target distribution and it gives back a *tractable* approximation $$ q $$, belonging to a class of our choice.
-We are using here tractable in a loose sense, meaning that at the very least we expect these properties:
+We are using here tractable in a loose sense, meaning that we expect these minimal properties of a respectable probability distribution:

 - $$ q $$ is normalized
 - We can draw samples from $$ q $$